motion/orbit/notes/next.md

 - pin to top of search (or drag to order it?)
 - pin to news
   - this highlights asynchronous communication
+- keyboard nav: should scroll down as you move down so its easier to see
+  - after you click down one, have it expand to full screen
+  - before you go down, have it be limited height

 3. Directory